digital-work-lab/handbook/docs/20-research/24-software.md

 - **Automated Duplicate Linking with Zero False Positives**: BibDedupe automates the duplicate linking process with a focus on eliminating false positives.
 - **Preprocessing Approach**: BibDedupe uses a preprocessing approach that reflects the unique error generation process in academic databases, such as author re-formatting, journal abbreviation or translations.
-- **Entity Resolution**: BibDedupe does not simply delete duplicates, but it links duplicates to resolve the entitity and integrates the data.
+- **Entity Resolution**: BibDedupe does not simply delete duplicates, but it links duplicates to resolve the entity and integrates the data.
 This allows for validation, and undo operations.
 - **Programmatic Access**: BibDedupe is designed for seamless integration into existing research workflows, providing programmatic access for easy incorporation into scripts and applications.
 - **Transparent and Reproducible Rules**: BibDedupe's blocking and matching rules are transparent and easily reproducible to promote reproducibility in deduplication processes.
 - **Continuous Benchmarking**: Continuous integration tests running on GitHub Actions ensure ongoing benchmarking, maintaining the library's reliability and performance across datasets.